freach/kubernetes-security-best-practice/README.md

 **Note** This doesn't affect the *kubelet* authorization mode.
 The *kubelet* itself exposes an API to execute commands through which the Kubernetes API can be bypassed completely.

-#### Insecure Port :fire:
+#### Insecure Port :boom:

-It's recommended to disable the insecure (non TLS) port for the API by setting `--insecure-port=0`.
-Sometimes it's not possible, because of health check configuration.
-If that's the case firewall the port from public access.
-In coming Kubernetes releases the `--insecure-port` option will be deprecated.
+The insecure port (especially relevant for older Kubernetes releases) is an API port without any kind of protection.
+No SSL/TLS, no auth, no authz!
+This port really should be disabled by setting `--insecure-port=0`.
+Sometimes it's not possible, because of health check configuration or bootstrapping mechanisms.
+If that's the case firewall the port from public and internal access.
+This flag is deprecated since v1.10.

 #### Disable Profiling :cloud: